Need for speed

 This analysis highlighted specific areas to improve upon to match the level of design quality found on competitors' websites.
 In addition, the analysis pointed at the things future users would expect from a redesigned online experience for Burlington.

-I tested the current Burlington website with three different users to investigate pain points and concerns as they moved through the user flow from start to purchase confirmation.
+I tested the current Burlington website to investigate pain points and concerns as they moved through the user flow from start to purchase confirmation.
 I learned that:

 - Testers found the homepage to be extremely cluttered and distracting from their end goal of buying a coat or jacket.